Am0rfu5/rust_data_structures_algorithms/DATA_STRUCTURES.md

 - **Graph Variants**: Includes directed, undirected, and weighted graphs.

 ### Advanced and Specialized Structures
-- **Trie**: A tree-like structure for efficient retrieval of keys in a dataset of strings.
 - **Skip List**: A probabilistic structure allowing fast search, insertion, and deletion.
 - **Union-Find (Disjoint Set)**: Keeps track of elements partitioned into disjoint subsets.